ooominds/Deep_text_modelling/README.md

 ## Key features

+The usual workflow for fitting a model to the data is:

+1) **Preprocessing**: Prepare the data for modelling (e.g. training/validation/test split).
+2) **Modelling**: Build a model for the data after selecting the model parameters to use.
+3) **Evaluation**: Assess the selected model (e.g. test accuracy, comparing with behavioural data).

+The Deep text modelling (DTM) package provides tools to facilitate each of these steps.

 ### Preprocessing

 All the models contained in the package work with the same unified data format.
 Most of the transformations needed for the different types of models are done in the background, so the user can experiment with the models quickly and with a minimal amount of coding.
 More specifically, the data to model should have two columns and would look like this: